Säntis: Climate

 The exposed position of Säntis results in weather conditions normally observed in the high Alps, which means being a typically polar climate (Köppen: ET) with heavy precipitation not found in most of the Arctic.
 For example, in April 1999, just beneath the summit on the northern snowfield of the mountain, a snow height of 816 cm was recorded.
 The daily mean temperature is -0.7 C with a precipitation of 2840 mm per year.

 Panorama

 History

-The name Säntis dates back to the 9th century.
+The name Säntis or Santizo dates back to the 9th century.
 It is an abbreviation of the Romansh language for Sambatinus (English: the one born on Saturday), which was thought to be the name of a nearby area.
 The name was later used to refer to the summit.
 In the German language it was called Semptis or Sämptis.
 The mountain later gave its name to a canton of the Helvetic Republic (1798–1803).

 Weather station

 The International Meteorological Congress of Rome in 1879 declared it as a necessity to build weather stations on adequate and accessible summits.
 Therefore, the Swiss built a weather station on Säntis.
 The position of the northern ridge proved to be ideal for such an endeavour.
 The weather station was commissioned in autumn of 1882.